52454D434F/morce.codes-HUGO/content/posts/photo-organizer-project.md

 ### Troubleshooting with Logs

 Logs are essential for troubleshooting issues:
-1. Check `system_log.csv` for dependency errors or service start/stop issues
+1. Check `System.log` for dependency errors or service start/stop issues
-2. Review `photo_organizer_log.csv` for file processing errors
+2. Review `Photo_Organizer.log` for file processing errors
 3. Look for "Error" entries to identify specific problems
 4. Verify file paths and permissions from logged file operations